standup75/grunt-filestats/README.md

 Number of .js files: 2
 Number of lines in .js files: 3
-Longest line in .js files: 17
+Longest line in .js files: 21
+     in test/folder_one/one.js l:1

 Running "filestats:all" (filestats) task
 Number of files scanned: 3